-The Bills and proposals of laws, at the demand of the Government or of the Assembly to which they are referred, are sent for examination to commissions especially established for this purpose.
+The bills and proposals of law[,] at the demand of the Government or of the National Assembly, are sent for examination to commissions specially designated to this effect.

-The Bills and proposals for which such a demand has not been made are sent to one of the permanent commissions whose number is limited to five (5) in each Assembly.
+The bills and proposals for which such a demand has not been made are sent to one of the permanent commissions of which the number is limited to five (5) in the National Assembly.